goncrust/MBSim/README.md

 1. Install the required python librarys:
     - `pip install pillow`
     - `pip install tkcalendar`
-1. clone the repo
+1. Clone the repo
-1. go to the folder created by cloning the repo and run `py main.py`
+1. Go to the folder created by cloning the repo and run `py main.py`